 But Duane soon tired of studio life.
 In early 1969, Duane and drummer Jaimoe Johanson moved to Jacksonville, Florida and began jamming with Berry Oakley, Dickey Betts, Butch Trucks, and Reese Wynans (who later went on to play keyboards for Stevie Ray Vaughn).
 Soon, younger brother Gregg Allman joined the group and the Allman Brothers Band took shape.
 Within a month, the group relocated to Macon, Georgia to be near their manager, Phil Walden, at Capricorn Sound Studios.
 Sadly, Duane Allman's life would end just a few months later.
 On October 29, 1971, Duane Allman died after a motorcycle wreck in Macon, Georgia.

 To this day, Duane Allman is remembered by family, friends, and fans for his peaceful ways, his love of life, his quick wit, and, above all, his outstanding musicianship.
 Fans still come to Macon, Georgia from all over the world to visit Macon sites and to pay their respects at his burial site in the Rose Hill Cemetery.

 "Skydog" is a variant of the name "Skyman" which was given to him by Wilson Pickett.

 Duane "Skydog" Allman's epitaph reads, "I love being alive and I will be the best man I possibly can.
 I will take love wherever I find it, and offer it to anyone who will take it...seek knowledge from those wiser, and teach those who wish to learn from me."

 © SkydogMacon 2018

-DISCLAIMER: Skydog 72 is an annual, not-for-profit event benefitting The Resuce Mission of Middle Georgia and has no legal or business connection with The Allman Brothers Band/Organization.
+DISCLAIMER: Skydog 72 is an annual, for profit event benefitting Daybreak Center and has no legal or business connection with The Allman Brothers Band/Organization.